tustin2121/James_Somerton_Transcripts/_videos/-Zcf3uNGbq4.md

 The <mark num=2>United States Supreme Court ruled</mark> <mark num=2>in 1915</mark>:

-> “<mark>The exhibition of motion pictures is</mark> <mark>business, pure and simple</mark> and is <mark>conducted for-profit, like other spectacles not to be regarded or intended to be regarded</mark> <mark>as a part of the presence of the nation or the organs of public opinion</mark>."
+> “<mark>The exhibition of motion pictures is</mark> <mark>business, pure and simple</mark> and is <mark stat:id="changed-quote">conducted for-profit, like other spectacles not to be regarded or intended to be regarded</mark> <mark>as a part of the presence of the nation or the organs of public opinion</mark>."

 This decision <mark>meant that movies were not protected by the First Amendment guarantee of free speech.</mark> Due to this ruling, harsh censorship legislation was eventually enacted in the states of <mark num=7>New York, Florida, Massachusetts, Maryland, and Virginia</mark> within a <ins>just</ins> <mark num=8>few years following this judgment</mark>.